SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/03-moving-data.md

 ## How much quota do I have left on my home directory?

-Login to a head node and run the ```quota``` command.
+Login to the head node and run the ```quota``` command.
 This will tell you how much space is left in your home directory.

 ~~~
 $ quota